deepentropy/momentum-stock-replay/OAKVIEW_INTEGRATION_ASSESSMENT.md

 ## Executive Summary

-**OakView** is a lightweight Web Component wrapper for TradingView's Lightweight Charts, designed to centralize chart implementation across projects.
+**OakView** is a comprehensive charting library with Web Component wrapper for TradingView's Lightweight Charts, designed to centralize chart implementation across projects.
 This assessment evaluates its integration potential into the `momentum-stock-replay` project.

-**Verdict:** ⚠️ **PARTIAL FIT - Requires Custom Data Provider**
+**Verdict:** ✅ **GOOD FIT - Implement Custom Replay Data Provider**

 ---